Jiang-JC/2D-KSE-RL/README.md

 **Figure 1.** Four exemplary fixed points in the 2D KSE in (a) phase space and (b) physical spatial domain.
 In the phase space representation, the figure is characterized by the set $\widehat{e}\_{(0,1)}$,  $\widehat{e}\_{(1,1)}$,  $\widehat{e}\_{(1,0)}$ in the Fourier space.
 For example, $\widehat{e}_{(0,1)}$ is the first Fourier mode in the y direction with zero Fourier mode in the x direction.
 In order to visually demonstrate the periodicity of the solution, we extend the results to $[0, 40] * [0, 40]$ in physical spatial domain.

+## Linear Stability Analysis
+We employed two methods to confirm the linear instability of the 303 fixed points.
+Calculations show that all the 303 fixed points obtained are linearly unstable to infinitesimal perturbations.
+Detailed data, examples, methodologies, and instructions for using the data can be found in the "Linear_Stability_Analysis directory".